turingschool/backend-curriculum-site/module3/projects/cloney_island.md

 Your app should implement the following features:

-*   Two-factor authentication using SMS confirmation via [Twilio's REST API](https://www.twilio.com/docs/api/rest).
+*   Two-factor authentication using SMS confirmation via [Twilio's REST API](https://www.twilio.com/docs/api/rest) for a user to reset their password.
+Phone number should be a required field for a user when they sign up.
-    *   Gotcha: Use of the Twilio gem is not allowed.
-All commnunication with Twilio's API must be done over `HTTP`.
+    * Mild: Use the Twilio gem.
+    * Spicy: Don't use the gem and hand roll your own HTTP wrapper around Twilio's REST API without the use of external tools except a Ruby HTTP library.
 *   Users must be able to "comment" in some capacity.
     *   This may be in the form of a "review" depending on your app's domain.
     *   You must consume internal API endpoints that support CRUD functionality of comments/reviews.